-Our financial statements include the following Level 1 financial instruments: cash equivalents, accounts receivable, short-term investments, accounts payable, and accrued expenses.
-We believe the carrying amounts of these assets and liabilities in the financial statements approximate the fair values of these financial instruments at December 31, 2010 and June 30, 2010.
+Our financial statements include the following Level 1 financial instruments: cash, accounts receivable, accounts payable, and accrued expenses.
+We believe the carrying amounts of these assets and liabilities in the financial statements approximate the fair values of these financial instruments at September 30, 2011 and June 30, 2011.
 We classify derivative forward exchange contracts as Level 2 assets.
-The fair value of our forward exchange contracts as of December 31, 2010 was \$234,000.
-We did not have any forward exchange contracts as of June 30, 2010.
-As of December 31, 2010 and June 30, 2010, we did not have any financial assets or liabilities classified as Level 3.
+The fair value of our forward exchange contracts as of September 30, 2011 was an asset of \$715,000.
+The fair value of our forward exchange contracts as of June 30, 2011 was a liability of \$15,000.
+As of September 30, 2011 and June 30, 2011, we did not have any financial assets or liabilities classified as Level 3.
+We did not transfer any assets between Level 2 and 3 during fiscal 2011.